Powerlearnproject/se-assignment-day-2-git-and-github-oluwaseyiisrael1/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18458316&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+Version control is a system that tracks changes to files over time, allowing developers to collaborate efficiently, revert to previous versions, and maintain a history of modifications.
+It helps prevent data loss, resolve conflicts in collaborative environments, and streamline software development workflows.

+**Why GitHub is a Popular Version Control Tool**
+GitHub is widely used because it:
+**Uses Git**, a powerful distributed version control system.
+**Enables collaboration**, allowing multiple developers to work on the same project simultaneously.
+**Provides cloud-based storage**, making code accessible from anywhere.
+**Offers branching and merging**, facilitating experimentation and teamwork.

+**How Version Control Maintains Project Integrity**
+**Tracks Changes** – Maintains a detailed history of edits, making it easy to identify and revert mistakes.
+**Prevents Code Conflicts** – Allows developers to work on different features simultaneously and merge changes seamlessly.
+**Ensures Code Backup** – Stores versions securely, reducing the risk of losing critical work.
+**Supports Collaboration** – Enables teams to review and approve changes before integrating them into the main project.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?